yarhon/YarhonRouteGuardBundle/README.md

 In the latter case you have to create this file first).

 Configuration options:
-* `data_collector`
+* `data_collector`.
+Options for RouteGuard authorization data collector.
   * `ignore_controllers`.
-Array of controller names that would be ignored by RouteGuard.
-Controller names should be specified in class::method notation.
+Array of controller names that would be ignored by data collector (i.e., routes bound to these controllers would not require authorization).
+  Controller names should be specified in class::method (service::method) notation.
 You can specify:
     * full controller name, i.e. `App\Controller\DefaultController::index`
-    * controller class name, i.e. `App\Controller\DefaultController`
-    * controller name prefix, i.e. `App\Controller\`
+    * controller name prefix, i.e. `App\Controller\DefaultController` or `App\Controller\`

     Note: for "controller-as-a-service" controllers you have to specify service name, not class name.

     Default value: `[]`

+    This option could be useful to speed up cache warmup (and reduce cache size) or to exclude some particular route(s) that trigger an exception.

   * `ignore_controllers_symfony`.
-Array of default Symfony controllers that would be ignored by RouteGuard.
+Array of default Symfony controllers that would be ignored by data collector.

     Default value:
     ```php